gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 ## Related content

 When available, the "See also" sidebar displays related pages using Hugo's [related content][] feature, based on front matter keywords.
-We ensure consistent keyword usage by validating them against `data/keywords.yaml` during the build process.
+We ensure consistent keyword usage by validating them against `data/keywords.yaml` during the build.
 If a keyword is not found, you'll be alerted and must either modify the keyword or update the data file.
 This validation process helps to refine the related content for better results.

 If the title in the "See also" sidebar is ambiguous or the same as another page, you can define an alternate title in the front matter: